 Devoured by D E Meredith is a Victorian 'forensic' mystery.
 The novel alludes to many themes considered as exotica - being those physical objects or ideas that came from other cultures and which soon began to permeate the very fabric of Victorian society - all of which D E Meredith will be discussing for your delight at the upcoming Thames Valley History Festival.

-Devoured is the first in a series of ‘Hatton and Roumande’ mysteries.
+Devoured is the very first of Meredith's ‘Hatton and Roumande’ mysteries.
 It begins in London in 1856, a time of great industry and invention - but also of exploration, with scientists travelling abroad and discovering the untamed jungles where entirely new species of life are found; whether they be plant or animal.

 African Tribal masks

-Back home in ‘civilised’ England, where there is a growing obsession with the collection of specimens, the glamorous Lady Bessingham is found murdered in her bedroom, surrounded by an exotic array of fossils and African tribal masks.
-At this point, Professor Adolphus Hatton and his morgue assistant, Albert Roumande, are called in to examine the scene of the crime as well as the state of the corpse, employing new forensic skills to ascertain the cause of death.
+Back home in ‘civilised’ England, where there is a growing obsession with the collecting of specimens, the glamorous Lady Bessingham is found murdered in her bedroom, while being surrounded by an array of fossils and African tribal masks.
+At this point, Professor Adolphus Hatton and his morgue assistant, Albert Roumande, are called in to examine the scene of the crime as well as the state of the corpse.

 Victorian fossil collection